Cluster Restore

 Before restoring the NVIDIA Run:ai cluster, it is essential to validate that it is both disconnected and uninstalled.

-2. Navigate to the Cluster page in the NVIDIA Run:ai platform
+2. Navigate to the Clusters grid in the NVIDIA Run:ai UI

-3. Search for the cluster, and make sure its status is Disconnected
+3. Locate the cluster and verify its status is Disconnected

 1. Follow the NVIDIA Run:ai cluster installation instructions and ensure all prerequisites are met